Quali sono le differenze chiave tra la stampa 3D e i materiali plastici ordinari?

 • 3D Printing Plastics: Their strength is inherently lower.
 Ad esempio, 3D-printed PLA has a tensile strength of ~50MPa—enough for a decorative prototype but not for a phone case that needs to withstand drops.
 Tuttavia, post-processing like ricottura (heating to ~60–80°C for 1–2 hours) can improve interlayer bonding, boosting tensile strength by ~10–15%.

 • Ordinary Plastics: Their strength is optimized for function.
 Engineering plastics like PC (policarbonato) have a tensile strength of ~65MPa—strong enough for laptop casings.
-Addominali, used in Lego bricks, has high impact resistance—able to withstand repeated drops without breaking—thanks to its formula and injection molding process.
+ABS, used in Lego bricks, has high impact resistance—able to withstand repeated drops without breaking—thanks to its formula and injection molding process.

 2.2.2 Stabilità termica: Repeated Heating Risks vs. Material-Specific Durability

 • 3D Printing Plastics: Many struggle with high temperatures.
-Pla, Per esempio, softens at ~60°C—leaving a 3D-printed PLA cup deformed if filled with hot coffee.
+PLA, Per esempio, softens at ~60°C—leaving a 3D-printed PLA cup deformed if filled with hot coffee.
 This is because the material undergoes multiple heating/cooling cycles during printing, weakening its thermal resistance.

 • Ordinary Plastics: Stability varies by type.
 PC can withstand temperatures up to ~130°C—safe for microwave-safe food containers.
 Nylon (used in 3D printing too, but more commonly in ordinary plastics) has a melting point of ~220°C, making it suitable for engine bay components in cars.
 Tuttavia, ordinary PE film melts at ~110°C—unsuitable for hot applications.